From shopping on Messenger, WhatsApp to Instagram, Facebook is revolutionizing the way companies market and sell their products online.

 IT’S ALL DIGITAL

 According to Worldpay, global m-commerce is likely to surpass desktop sales in 2023.
-Mobile payments is also set to become the second most used payment method by 2022.
+Mobile payments are also set to become the second most used payment method by 2022.

 As consumers change their shopping habits, more retailers are embracing the concept of digital stores as well as adopting new payment technology.